OSI-INC/ATD/README.txt

 4) Submit your client ID and client Secret.
 You can access these in your Development or Production settings of your app on Quickbooks.

-5) Click Oath2 log in button, and log into your account, selecting the company you'd like to access.
+5) Click Connect Company button, and log into your account, selecting the company you'd like to access.
 Your redirect URI will bring the web server back to the index page.